RishiHazra/Fake-news-detection/README.md

 ## DataPrep.py:
 for preprecessing the metadata and the text data.

-**@sourabh :bowtie:- please take care of the multilabel binarizer in this code for the test data. you will find it under the heading**
+**@Grand Master :bowtie:- please take care of the multilabel binarizer in this code (DataPrep.py) for the test data. you will find it under the heading**
 >*Processing the metadata*

 ## FeatureSelection.py: